Skip to main content

 Codehooks

-2. Sub-5-Second Deploys: 90-second prompt-to-production loop — your agent can deploy 50 iterations while other platforms deploy once
+3. Sub-5-Second Deploys: 90-second idea-to-production loop — deploy 50 iterations while other platforms deploy once

-5. Predictable Costs: All-inclusive pricing with unlimited compute included — flat-rate means your agent can iterate aggressively
+6. Predictable Costs: All-inclusive pricing with unlimited compute included — flat-rate means runtime compute is never metered, no matter the event volume

 Supabase